Alex Burch ’21 Sings Her Dreams to Become a Professional Opera Singer

 alumni alex burch

-“Looking back, I realize how Viterbo made it possible for me to make so many connections, even outside of school,” she shared.
-“Judy Stafslien helped me land my first voice job at Reed Music Studios when I was an undergraduate student.
-Dan connected me to another Viterbo alumni, Matthew Curtis.
-Matthew owns Choral Tracks, where I work remotely full time.”
+“Looking back, I realize how Viterbo made it possible for me to make connections, even outside of school,” she shared.
+“Judy Stafslien helped me land my first voice job at Reed Music Studios when I was an undergraduate student.”

-Her professors from Viterbo and DePaul have provided her with boosts of confidence to audition for a role.
-She is cast in Dark Sisters on June 7 and 9 at DePaul.
-“It’s a small cast American opera,” Burch said.
-“I play the part of Lucinda.
+Professors from Viterbo and DePaul helped boost Burch’s confidence to audition for a role in Dark Sisters at DePaul.
+“It’s a small cast American opera,” she said.
+“I played the part of Lucinda.
 It’s a feminist lens on the Fundamentalist Mormon Church.”

 alumni alex burch

-Here’s a fun fact that takes it full circle: Burch’s parents are both Viterbo alumni and studied with the same voice teacher that she did.
+One fun fact: Burch and her parents, both Viterbo alumni, all studied with the same voice teacher, Daniel Johnson-Wilmot.
 Her mom was a vocal performance major and her dad completed his degree in business.